veselosky/webquills.net/content/index.md

 title: Webquills.net
 ...

-## Insights into content management and scalable web publishing for technical implementers
+## Content management and scalable web publishing for technical implementers

-The web is the center of a multi-billion dollar economy of advertising and commerce.
-Content marketing and social media have turned everyone into digital publishers.
-Companies, organizations, and individuals struggle to build reliable and scalable digital publishing operations, and spend huge amounts of money to do so.
+Webquills.net is a technical blog exploring content management systems and digital publishing from the perspective of technology implementers: front-end and back-end web developers, site reliability engineers, and web site operators of all kinds.
 {: .typl8-drop-cap }

-Webquills.net is a technical blog dedicated to exploring inexpensive, efficient, and scalable techniques for delivering great content-oriented web experiences.
+Our goal is to uncover inexpensive, efficient, and scalable techniques for delivering great content-oriented web experiences.
+We talk about web site design and development, web content management systems, web performance,
-We talk about web site design and development, web content management systems, and web performance.
+distribution: in short, all the things you need to care about if you are building a digital publishing system for the web.

 ### About the Author

 Vince Veselosky is a software developer and solution architect who has been designing, building, and deploying web content management systems for so long, he’s probably produced more content management systems than content.
 He’s also an aspiring author.
 Learn more at [vince.veselosky.me][].

 [vince.veselosky.me]: http://vince.veselosky.me